Weymouth Drug & Alcohol Rehab, Detox & Treatment Resources

 Narcotics Anonymous was formed to address those in recovery from drug dependence.
 The group applies beliefs and principles similar to those of Alcoholics Anonymous while focusing on narcotics.
 NA also uses the 12-step program that relies on spirituality in facilitating recovery.
 You will benefit by finding a supportive network of peers who provide encouragement and tips on how best to focus on sobriety.
 If you are looking for NA meetings near your area, then be sure to visit the addresses below.

 SMART Recovery Meetings

 Not everyone is comfortable with the concept of spirituality.
 If you prefer a more scientific aftercare program, the SMART Recovery is the place for you.
-The meetings use a four-point program in their operations, as opposed to the 12-steps of AA and NA.
+The meetings use a 4-point program in their operations, as opposed to the 12-steps of AA and NA.
 This program acknowledges that self-sufficiency is the main tool for facilitating recovery and dealing with day-to-day alcohol and drug cravings, while relying on the latest scientific research for additional facts.
-The meetings are held in the following locations in Weymouth.
+The meetings are held at the following locations.

 85 Quincy Ave.